Australian police conduct raids over "plot to bring down an airplane"

 "The operation is continuing.
-At this stage four people have been arrested and a considerable amount of material has been seized by police," Turnbull said in an address at around 7:30 a.m.
-Sunday morning local time (5:30 p.m.
+At this stage, four people have been arrested and a considerable amount of material has been seized by police," Turnbull said in an address at about 7:30 a.m.
+Sunday local time (5:30 p.m.
 Saturday ET).

 The identities of those arrested were not immediately released, and Australian Federal Police Commissioner Andrew Colvin said they had not yet been charged.

-According to Covlin, the plot included the potential use of "an improvised device" and the "aviation industry was possibly the target of the attack."
+According to Colvin, the plot included the potential use of "an improvised device" and the "aviation industry was possibly the target of the attack."

+The Associated Press reported that the plotters were creating a peroxide-based explosive device that is harder to detect by airport security.
+Salman Abedi, the Manchester Arena bomber, used a similar type of explosive to kill 22 concert attendees in England in May.

 "We believe it's Islamic-inspired terrorism," Colvin said when asked if the ISIS group was behind the plot.